-This bill amends the Code of West Virginia to establish concurrent juvenile jurisdiction on military installations, allowing for the transfer of exclusive federal legislative jurisdiction back to the state concerning juveniles.
+This bill amends the Code of West Virginia to establish concurrent juvenile jurisdiction on military installations, allowing for the transfer of exclusive federal legislative jurisdiction back to the state concerning juvenile matters.
 Specifically, it introduces a new section, 1-1-6, which grants West Virginia the authority to consent to concurrent jurisdiction with the United States over military lands.
 The Governor is empowered to accept requests for concurrent jurisdiction from military installations, which must include specific details such as the subject matter of the request and a description of the land involved.
 Additionally, local agencies are authorized to enter into agreements with federal agencies to coordinate responsibilities related to this concurrent jurisdiction.

 Committee Substitute: 1-1-4, 49-4-701, 1-1-6